Aliases for MANEA Gene

 GeneCards Summary for MANEA Gene

-MANEA (Mannosidase, Endo-Alpha) is a Protein Coding gene.
-Diseases associated with MANEA include dracunculiasis and substance dependence.
-Among its related pathways are Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include alpha-mannosidase activity and glycoprotein endo-alpha-1,2-mannosidase activity.
+MANEA (Mannosidase Endo-Alpha) is a Protein Coding gene.
+Diseases associated with MANEA include Mannosidosis, Beta A, Lysosomal and Dracunculiasis.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include alpha-mannosidase activity and glycoprotein endo-alpha-1,2-mannosidase activity.
 An important paralog of this gene is MANEAL.